 iii.
 Identify and stop brewing and consuming adulterated toddy and illicit liquor (gudumba).

-(h) Gram Panchayat to play active role in referral services to Primary Health Canters (PHC) and District Hospital or treatment under Arogyasri
+(h) Gram Panchayat to play an active role in referral services to Primary Health Centers (PHC) and District Hospital or treatment under Arogyasri.
+Functional Committees Role and Responsibilities

 |1||100% Institutional Deliveries||Reduction of Maternity Mortality Rate(MMR)|